UX/UI Design on Tendar

 Tank shelves and game inventories

-With only 4 weeks to design, I had to iterate quickly and effectively.
+With only 4 weeks to design, I had to rapidly iterate, test, and evaluate.

-I was tasked to redesign player inventories in early-September and the designs needed to be done by early-August for release.
+An engineer and I were tasked to redesign player inventories in early-September and the designs needed to be done by early-August for release.
 At the time, I was also tasked to complete over 250 vector illustrations for Guppy's learning concepts.
-Because we were strapped for time, the new designs needed to reuse existing systems as much as possible to eliminate unnecessary development efforts.
+Because we were strapped for time, the new designs needed to reuse existing systems as much as possible.

 Tool Tips and Chats